 3. Boot into Safe mode

-The back button won’t disappear on its own and if it does, there are some apps that might’ve caused it.
+The back button won’t disappear on its own and if it does, some apps might’ve caused it.
 So, try to boot into Safe mode and see if the back button appears.

 Here’s how to boot into Safe mode on Android: